computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

       - <a href="https://www.vishay.com/docs/82491/tsop382.pdf">TSOP 382 IR Receiver</a>

-      - YAMAHA MRX-70 Learning capable remote
+      - Yamaha MRX-70 Learning capable remote

   -
     - p: 'The end result of this exploration was the <a href="https://pypi.org/project/irreceiver/">irreceiver</a> Python